MosesChild/markdown-pwa/Readme.md

 # markdown-pwa Readme

+## Why I created this app.
-markdown-pwa is meant to be a simple progressive web app for writing and reading markdown.
+markdown-pwa is a simple progressive web app for writing and reading markdown.

 I also started this project to practice:

 - making a progressive web application.
-- using react with my current skillsets to update one of my first projects.
+- adding redux to update one of my first react projects.
 - scaffolding a react-app in vs-code
 - transporting my codepen code to a realistic editing environment (vs-code).

-## Next steps

-- [ ] Turn into a progressive app!
-- [ ] Get to update redux store only on focus change or save.
+## To Build from source...
+This app was bootstrapped with create-react-app...
+I use yarn...
+- Start by installing create-react-app...
+- Then clone everything in the ./src/ folder (including sub-folders if any.)
+- Make sure that you also clone the public/images folder and the public/manifest.json file for offline use.

+## App Requirements (functionality todo list)

+- [x] Add file upload/download functionality.
+- [x] Have viewer track input position...
 - [x] Create a header bar.
-- [ ] Stylize for both mobile and desktop
+- [x] Stylize for both mobile and desktop
-- [x] Add file upload/download functionality
+- [x] Turn into a progressive app!

 Possible further steps

+- [ ] add install app function to menu icon (menu).
+- [ ] add info to menu icon.
 - [ ] add more markdown(like checkboxes)

 ## markdown-PWA build log

+## 7/12/2018

+### PWA functionality is now implemented.

+- Made a production build (yarn build);
+- Created (crappy) icon set for manifest file to point to. (public/Images/)
+- Edited public/manifest.json to apps particulars and icon set...

+## 7/11/2018

+Viewer now tracks input textarea position.

 ## 7/10/2018

-Got Load/Save functionality working in redux store and on AppBar... yarn add file-saver yarn add react-simple-file-input
+Load/Save functionality works in redux store and on AppBar... yarn add file-saver yarn add react-simple-file-input